Panna Cotta with Peach Sauce

 Instructions

-- For the panna cotta
+- Make the panna cotta:

-- For the peach sauce
+- Make the peach sauce:

 - Add the peach, sugar and water to a saucepan.
 Bring to a simmer until the sugar is dissolved.
 Transfer to a blender and allow to cool for a few minutes then blend until smooth.
 Set aside.